What is a LAMP Stack?

-If you’re using a popular CMS, then you’re probably using a LAMP on your VPS.
+If you’re using a popular CMS, then you’re probably using a LAMP stack on your VPS or Dedicated Server.

 - Uses open-source software

 - And works on commodity hardware.

 But LAMP default settings are not always best…

 Servers running a Linux LAMP Stack need fine-tuning to optimize their performance.

 How to speed up your LAMP Stack server

 Opcode caching, aka PHP acceleration, caches the results of PHP code compilation.
 So next time the PHP is called on, it can simply load from a cache, thus speed up processing.

 This is probably the easiest way to optimize the performance of any PHP-based application.

 Apache is popular because it’s stable, well-supported and open source.
 The robust web server has many features and modules.
 Apache comes with many of these modules enabled by default.
 And each of these consumes CPU and memory.